Cuisine of New Jersey: North Jersey

 There are a number of foods which are especially prominent in or unique to the Garden State.
 As with New York City, North Jersey is renowned as a hot dog stronghold, with several variants that have their roots in its cities.
 The ripper is perhaps the most famous type of hot dog native to New Jersey.
 It is deep-fried in oil until the casing bursts, or "rips", and might be best exemplified at Rutt's Hut, a longtime hot dog eatery in Clifton, New Jersey.
 Texas wieners are another type of hot dog that originated in the state.
 They are either grilled or deep-fried and served with spicy brown mustard, chopped onions, and a thin meat sauce similar to chili.
 Wieners ordered "all the way" are dressed with all three condiments.
-Bagels are also a prominent part of New Jersey's cuisine.
-They are made New York style.
-Teaneck Road Hot Bagels in Teaneck was listed as a top 50 bagel shop in the United States.

 Another type of hot dog indigenous to North Jersey is the Italian hot dog, which originated at Jimmy Buff's in Newark in 1932 and is one of the foods most synonymous with North Jersey's Italian-American culture, especially in Essex County.
 The Italian hot dog is prepared by slicing a roll of round pizza bread in half (for a double order) or into quarters (for a single order), digging a pocket into it, and then spreading mustard along the inside of the roll.
 A deep-fried dog (two for a double order) is stuffed into the pocket, topped by fried or sauteed onions and peppers, and then followed by deep-fried potatoes that have been thinly sliced into discs or thickly-cut into chunks and drizzled with ketchup.
-Italian sausages can be substituted for the hot dogs and, as with their counterpart, are ordered as a single or double order.
+Italian sausages can be substituted for hot dogs and, as with their counterpart, are ordered as a single or double order.

+Bagels are also a prominent part of New Jersey's cuisine.
+They are made New York style.
+Stores that make bagels daily are quite plentiful in the state.
+One bagel store, Teaneck Road Hot Bagels in Teaneck, was listed as a top 50 bagel shop in the United States.